 Cooking With Mustard Seeds

 Black mustard seeds are a common ingredient in Indian cooking.
 They are often kept whole and fried (or toasted) before adding to a dish or including in a stir-fry along with other aromatic ingredients.
+White mustard seeds can be toasted to add to dishes or used for pickling.
+Mustard seeds can be ground to make homemade mustard condiments.

 Recipes With Mustard Seeds